The bulge masses of TDE host galaxies and their scaling with black hole mass: The BH - bulge mass relation

 SMBH mass as a function of host galaxy bulge mass for the TDE sample is illustrated in Figure \ref{f:bulgecomp}.
 With no resampling, we find a Spearman coefficient $r_s = 0.35$ with a significance of $P_s = 0.06$.
 The best-fit straight line, which we call the `simple' fit, has a gradient of 0.28 and a y-intercept of 3.82.
 Expressed in the same form as \citet{kormendy}, this gives a relationship between SMBH mass and host galaxy bulge mass:

 On the same plot, we show the results after applying the MC resampling alongside bootstrapping with replacement, with the average fit shown as a green line.
 If we consider only the statistical errors in the data, we calculate a Spearman coefficient of $r_s = 0.33^{+0.09}_{-0.09}$ with a significance of $P_s = 0.13^{+0.10}_{-0.10}$.
 A correlation is usually considered significant only if $p<0.05$.
 From this fitting procedure we see that approximately 32$\%$ of trials were formally significant, suggestive of a possible positive correlation at moderate statistical significance for this sample.
 If we include also the systematic errors on each parameter \citep{leja, mockler}, we instead find, $r_s = 0.23^{+0.15}_{-0.15}$ with a significance of $P_s = 0.31^{+0.33}_{-0.27}$.
-However, when looking at the percentage of significant trials via MCMC fitting, it remains that approximately 15$\%$ of trials were significant despite the limitations of the large systematic errors.
+When looking at the percentage of significant trials from the fitting procedure, after considering both statistical and systematic uncertainties, it remains that approximately 15\% of trials were significant (p $<$ 0.05) despite the limitations of the large systematic errors.

 The bootstrapping + perturbation best fit, illustrated in Figure \ref{f:bulgecomp}, has a gradient of $0.26^{+0.07}_{-0.07}$ (without systematic errors), or $0.18^{+0.11}_{-0.11}$ if we include the estimated systematics.
 The most conservative relationship between SMBH mass and host galaxy bulge mass was therefore found to lie within the 1$\sigma$ range